AlphaHydrae/clah-rails/README.md

 **Simple Javascript Inheritance with bound callbacks**

-This is [the clah project](https://github.com/AlphaHydrae/clah) for Ruby on Rails.
+This is the latest version of the [clah library](https://github.com/AlphaHydrae/clah) for Ruby on Rails.

 ## Installation